opc-cpvp/sondage-survey-external/README.md

     at XMLHttpRequest.xhr.onload (choicesRestfull.ts:197)
 -) Server side validation
--) Make sure the Start button is there, and probably the other buttons -) Log JS exceptions using a web api
+-) Make sure the Start button is there, and probably the other buttons -) Log JS exceptions using a web api. console.write
 -) There is a bug with the logic of the checkboxes with html and the textarea to show in the next page after.
 Something
 		to do with isAnyFirstFourSelected && isAnyLastFiveSelected -) Fix this logic in the json -> Phone number should be required only for the complainant if no representative and only the representative if there's a representative
+-) Backend error logging - need to ask soemone
+-) Javascript fetch is not working, ask PL for solution.
+Replace ajax calls by fetch -) Test on IE

 ### Mode details required or help required